acorn-technology/react-and-rn-intro/tutorial/redux/README.md

     export const SEARCH_YOUTUBE = 'SEARCH_YOUTUBE';

-Now, when using Reux with React, it's common to use something called *action creators*.
+Now, when using Redux with React, it's common to use something called *action creators*.
 It's simply functions that return actions.
 Let's create one for this action in the same file:

     export const searchYoutube = searchTerm => {
-        console.log('Inside action creator searchYoutube', searchTerm);

         return {
             type: SEARCH_YOUTUBE,
             searchTerm